FlyOver (ride): FlyOver America

 Soaring Attractions then went on to open a similar ride in Bloomington, Minnesota's Mall of America with the title FlyOver America in 2016.
 The estimated cost for the second ride was $20 million US.
 The ride opened on April 19, and includes footage of Minneapolis, Lake Calhoun, Red Wing, Alaska, Hawaii, and Maine.
-Beginning in June 8, 2017, the FlyOver Canada film was featured as an alternating attraction at FlyOver America.
+Beginning on June 8, 2017, the FlyOver Canada film was featured as an alternating attraction at FlyOver America.
 Currently, as of February 10, 2020, a FlyOver Hawaii film has occupied the alternating attraction slot.

 FlyOver Iceland

-FlyOver Iceland was opened on September 1, 2019 in Reykjavík's Grandi Harbour District.
+FlyOver Iceland was opened on September 1, 2019, in Reykjavík's Grandi Harbour District.
 FlyOver Iceland was Pursuit's first FlyOver attraction located outside of North America.
 FlyOver Iceland provides a similar experience to Flyover in Vancouver and Las Vegas with multi-sensory special effects and a 20-metre spherical screen.
 FlyOver Iceland showcases the film Legends of Iceland, along with a series of films available at the other locations.